-For over 20 years, the University of Surrey has led the way in environmental research.
-From investigating people’s attitudes to the environment, to understanding how nanotechnology can enhance new solar power solutions, our environment and sustainability researchers are seeking innovative approaches for a more prosperous, equitable, safe and secure future.
+The University of Surrey has been leading the way in environmental and sustainability research for over 25 years.
+From investigating people’s attitudes to the environment to exploring the opportunities for solar power mini-grids in sub-Saharan Africa, our environment and sustainability researchers are taking innovative approaches for a more prosperous, equitable, safe and secure future.

 Since we were established in 1992, the Centre for Environment and Sustainability (CES) at the University of the Surrey has gained an outstanding international reputation for multi-disciplinary research and teaching in all aspects of sustainability.
 Some examples of our major contributions include: life cycle assessment and environmental impact analysis; industrial ecology and the circular economy; techno-economic analysis; the water, energy and food nexus; bioenergy and biorefineries; low carbon transitions; lifestyles and behaviours; prosperity without growth; environmental and energy policy.